secure-software-engineering/cards/README.md

 ## Building The Artifacts Yourself

-Make sure you have Maven installed, then inside the root directory of this repository, run `mvn clean verify` to build.
+Make sure you have Maven installed, then inside the directory `de.uni_paderborn.swt.cardsAttackgraphParent`, run `mvn clean verify` to build.
 The update site will be available inside `de.uni_paderborn.swt.cards.update/target/repository/`.

 # Documentation